yishanhe/WM-AS-thesis-latex-template/README.md

       ./wmbib.bst                 the BiBTeX style file used to create the bibiliography
                                    (see Lamport's LaTeX book)
+      ./signed_approval_page.pdf  the dummy signed approval page, replace it with your scan copy ./uarial.sty                the style file for arial font

 To compile the LaTeX files and the bibliography, type "make" on the command line.
 To compile just the LaTeX files, type "make simple".
 You can comment the